whitehara/kernel-patch-fedora/README.md

 You can check where it is like this.

       rpmbuild --showrc | grep _topdir
+In this document, the _topdir is just "rpm".
 ## How to use
 ### Download source kernel-*.fc*.srpm